 The examples above show varied approaches to floating shelves, but certain principles apply across all of them.
 Here’s what actually matters when you’re ready to implement floating shelves in your own living room.

-Installation considerations: Floating shelves only work if they’re properly mounted.
-Find studs whenever possible—drywall anchors have weight limits that books, plants, and pottery will exceed faster than you think.
+Floating shelves only work if you mount them properly.
+Find studs whenever possible.
+Drywall anchors have weight limits that books, plants, and pottery will exceed faster than you think.
 If your wall layout makes stud placement difficult, consider using heavy-duty shelf brackets rated for significant loads.
-The visible hardware might bother you initially, but sagging or collapsed shelves will bother you far more.
+The visible hardware might bug you initially, but sagging or collapsed shelves will bug you way more.

 Display Techniques That Create Visual Impact